Is Retiring in Panama Right For You?

 Retiring in Panama sure beats the alternative of working longer!

-Thousands of people on a Panama Relocation Tour have discovered that they can live better for less in Panama.
+Thousands of people who came on a Panama Relocation Tour have discovered that they can live better for less in Panama.
 You can too!

-In Panama, you can alleviate stress, get off many of your medications, meet interesting people, enjoy much better weather, improve your health, even lose weight (many do), and enjoy a fun and active retirement.
+In Panama, you can alleviate stress, perhaps stop many medications, meet interesting people, enjoy much better weather, improve your health, even lose weight (many do), enjoy fresh food 365 days a year, and enjoy a fun and active retirement.

 Not a tour kind of person?